LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Experiments

-Accurate body-SMPL registration is crucial since the clothing is finally fitted on the registered SMPL.
-We ablate key components of our body registration pipeline: the noise filter, per-vertex displacements ($d$), and the learnable scale parameter ($s$).

-As shown in \cref{tab:ablation_chamfer_distance}, removing the noise filter increases CD, while excluding $d$ leads to a significant performance drop, confirming its importance for adapting SMPL to diverse and complex body shapes.
-Disabling both retains high error, indicating their complementarity. \cref{fig:ablation_body_registration_boss} further shows that these components are critical for accurate registration and clean clothing fitting.
-More results are in \ASection{Suppl.
-F.4}.

-\paragraph{\textbf{Ablation Study on Correspondence Modules.}}
+\subsection{Ablation Study on Correspondence Modules}

 We assess the impact of correspondence quality on final garment fitting by replacing our body-to-SMPL and clothing-to-SMPL modules with next-best alternatives, Diff3f and CorrPredNet, respectively.
-While quantitative comparisons are reported in \cref{sec:eva_body} and \cref{sec:eva_clothing}, this ablation focuses on the effect of each correspondence module on the final visual outcome.
-The study is conducted on 5 stylized characters with varied garments and is evaluated via a user study (\ASection{Suppl.
-G.5}).
+This ablation focuses on the effect of each correspondence module on the final visual outcome.
 As shown in \cref{fig:ablation_system}, inaccurate body correspondence (b) leads to incorrect SMPL shape and poor clothing deformation, while inaccurate clothing correspondence (c) causes severe interpenetration, such as limbs poking through the garment.
 When both are suboptimal (d), the errors compound, resulting in the worst overall fitting.
 In contrast, our full method (a) achieves realistic draping.
 Additional results are provided in \ASection{Suppl.
-F.5}.
+E.5, F.5}.